 partition <- factor(partition)

-PCT.result <- PCT2(NASAtemp$paris, NASAtemp$milan, partition = partition)
+PCT_result <- PCT2(NASAtemp$paris, NASAtemp$milan, partition = partition)

 # Plotting the results of the PCT